If you would like to upgrade to a newer long-term support version of Studio Pro, see Moving from Mendix Studio Pro 8 to 9.

 Here you can select a microflow which performs the checks on a running app that you think are required to assess the app’s health.

-The result of each check is returned as a string, which is displayed in the Developer Portal.
+The result of each check is returned as a string, which is displayed in Apps.
 When the microflow returns an empty string, the application is healthy; otherwise, the string presents an explanation of why the application is not healthy.

 This microflow gets called every 10 seconds to check if the app is still healthy.
 This is done by executing it using m2ee on the admin port of your app.
 For more information, see the section Health Check in Monitoring Mendix Runtime.